 New York fisheries, aquaculture and seafood businesses are an important part of the New York State economy, worth about \$7.9B per year (1999).
 Commercial fishing and fishing communities are centered primarily on New York's marine coast and have historically been a significant way of life on Long Island, but are currently threatened.
 Recreational fishing is very important in both the Great Lakes and around the New York City metropolitan area, including Long Island.
 Seafood safety, including HACCP training, is essential for New York seafood businesses that handle both New York and imported seafood products, especially as the seafood business becomes increasingly international.
 Aquaculture is a historic but still small component of New York State's coastal economy.
 However, shellfish aquaculture is a growth industry in the New England region, including on eastern Long Island.
 Commercial aquaculture continues to offer new opportunities for economic advancement in both coastal and inland communities, including redevelopment of urban areas for aquaculture purposes and the integration of aquaculture into offshore energy production facilities.
+Seaweed aquaculture is also an emerging industry (that also has the potential for dual benefits in terms of water quality via bioextraction).

-During the 2018-2021 quadrennium, NYSG's fishery and aquaculture efforts will concentrate in assistance to existing/nascent seafood and aquaculture businesses to reach their growth and profitability potential.
-Educate the seafood consuming public about the local seafood industry, products and the facts associated with seafood "issues" such as wholesomeness/health benefits, environment impacts of aquaculture, status of fish stocks, microbial contamination and mercury levels.
+During the 2018-2021 quadrennium, NYSG's fishery and aquaculture efforts will concentrate in assistance to existing and nascent seafood and aquaculture businesses to reach their growth and profitability potential.
+Educate the seafood consuming public about the local seafood industry, products and the facts associated with seafood "issues" such as health benefits, environment impacts of aquaculture, status of fish stocks, microbial contamination and mercury levels.
 Provide marketing assistance to recreational fishing businesses and those involved in the "dock to table" trade.
 Educate consumers and producers about threats to wild-harvested and cultivated fish and shellfish populations from emergent diseases and other threats.